-

 At present, there are insurance companies in China that provide artificial intelligence insurance.
 For example, when an AI product manufacturer sells its products to AI product users, the insurance company supports the performance guarantee of the AI product manufacturer.
 If the user finds that the actual performance of the product is lower than the guaranteed value, the user can receive compensation from the manufacturer.
 The insurance company will pay the compensation, and the insurance company will then charge the corresponding compensation fees to the manufacturer.

-In addition, some local policies and regulations propose to encourage insurance to increase financial support for artificial intelligence enterprises11.
+In addition, some local policies and regulations propose to encourage insurance institutions to increase financial support for AI enterprises, develop insurance products tailored to the AI industry, and establish specialized compensation mechanisms aligned with the unique risks associated with AI products and services11.
 Therefore, we anticipate that with the further development of artificial intelligence products, more insurance products targeting artificial intelligence will emerge in the future market.

 Footnote(s):